You may disagree with me but I think that perfectionism can ruin creativity. I’ve seen it happen many times.

 Another child might have been inspired to see the artist’s studio but Sally, being a perfectionist, had a fear of not being able to reach the standards she had set herself.

-I think it’s a very sad little story and a classic example of the destructive influence of a fear of failure – perfectionism.
+I think it’s a very sad little story and a classic example of the destructive influence of the fear of failure – and how perfectionism kills creativity.

 And if you think it only happens to children – just think of the last time you had writer’s block; or left that painting half done.
 Or gave up playing the piano or – - I don’t really have to remind you do I?